-First CCIFTD Badges THIS WEEK!
+CCIFTD Badges THIS WEEK!

-- This week, CCIFTD will provide its first badges ever! - Specifically, for the Intake Interview Practicum session on Wed, we've arranged to have several badge judges. - You don't have to do anything to earn the badge except show up and do your best! - Not everyone will earn the badge, but many will for FREE!
+- This week, CCIFTD will provide more badges! - Specifically, for the Intake Interview Practicum session on Wed, we've arranged to have several badge judges. - You don't have to do anything to earn the badge except show up and do your best! - Not everyone will earn the badge, but many will for FREE!

-You're Next ...
+You're Next